-In the practice of mortgage foreclosures in New Jersey, defendants are sometimes believed to be minors, incapacitated persons, or on active duty in the military.
-Before the Plaintiff (the mortgage lender, most likely a bank) can obtain a final judgment against any of these persons, NJ Rules of Civil Procedure 4:64-1(h) requires that a “Guardian ad Litem” (a “GAL“) be appointed to protect the interests of the minors or the disabled, and an Attorney must be appointed for a defendant on active duty in the Military.
+In the practice of mortgage foreclosures in New Jersey, defendants may be minors, incapacitated persons, or servicemembers on active duty in the military.
+Before the Plaintiff (the mortgage lender, most likely a bank) can obtain a final judgment against any of these persons, NJ Rules of Civil Procedure 4:64-1(h) requires that a “Guardian ad Litem” (a “GAL“) be appointed to protect the interests of the minors or the disabled, and an Attorney be appointed for a defendant on active duty in the Military.
 Here is the text of the rule:

 Rule 4:64-1(h) Minors; Mentally Incapacitated Persons; Military Service.
 Except as otherwise provided by law or by R. 4:26-3 (virtual representation) no judgment or order for redemption shall be entered under this rule against a minor or mentally incapacitated person who is not represented by a guardian or guardian ad litem appearing in the action.
 No judgment or order for redemption shall be entered against a defendant in military service of the United States who has defaulted by failing to appear unless that defendant is represented in the action by an attorney authorized by the defendant or appointed to represent defendant in the action and who has appeared or reported therein.